 Outflow from the surge tank will be by gravity via a 4-inch PVC gravity sewer line.
-Originally four options were considered:
+There are four options that will be considered:

 -Direct discharge to the sanitary sewer system.
 The sewer line will have cleanouts spaced every 300 feet and connect to the sanitary sewer line in Richey Avenue.
 This will depend on receiving permission from the POTW.
 A meeting with them is scheduled in the near future.